Staff & Consultants

 She is also a former speech language pathologist.
 She has served pediatric and adult populations at Marianjoy Rehabilitation Hospital, Resurrection Medical Center, and Children’s Memorial Hospital, all in the Chicago area.
 Born in Niles, Ohio, she graduated from Rush University with a master’s degree in speech language pathology.
 She received her bachelor’s degree from Augustana College.
 She is a student of yoga, health, and nutrition.
 She and her husband have four children aged eight to nineteen.

-Weissberg has authored more than 260 publications focusing on positive youth development programming to enhance the social, emotional, and academic learning of children and adolescents.
-He has been the president of the American Psychological Association’s Society for Community Research and Action.
+Weissberg authored more than 260 publications focusing on positive youth development programming to enhance the social, emotional, and academic learning of children and adolescents.
+He was the president of the American Psychological Association’s Society for Community Research and Action.
 He co-chaired an American Psychological Association task force on “Prevention: Promoting Strength, Resilience, and Health in Young People.”
 He also served both as a commissioner and as a member of the Council of Distinguished Scientists for the National Commission on Social, Emotional, and Academic Development.
-Weissberg is a recipient of the William T. Grant Foundation’s five-year Faculty Scholars Award in Children’s Mental Health, the Connecticut Psychological Association’s Award for Distinguished Psychological Contribution in the Public Interest, and the National Mental Health Association’s Lela Rowland Prevention Award.
+Weissberg was a recipient of the William T. Grant Foundation’s five-year Faculty Scholars Award in Children’s Mental Health, the Connecticut Psychological Association’s Award for Distinguished Psychological Contribution in the Public Interest, and the National Mental Health Association’s Lela Rowland Prevention Award.
 He received the 2000 American Psychological Association’s Distinguished Contribution Award for Applications of Psychology to Education and Training and the Society for Community Research and Action 2004 Distinguished Contribution to Theory and Research Award.
 He received the 2008 “Daring Dozen” award from the George Lucas Educational Foundation for being one of 12 people who are reshaping the future of education.
 He was named NoVo Foundation Endowed Chair in Social and Emotional Learning Research in 2011, and LAS/UIC Distinguished Professor in 2014.
 In 2013, Weissberg became one of 12 new members elected to the National Academy of Education for his contributions to education research and policy.

 Kitty Rothschild is an experienced business leader and strategic advisor, focused on fostering organizational development and the adoption of “best practice” business accountability to help individuals and organizations uncover and articulate their big ideas, operate with more efficiency, and derive increased impact and influence as they work towards fulfillment of their mission and goals.
 She has managed funding relationships and projects that include: W.K.
 Kellogg Foundation, MacArthur Foundation, Chicago Community Trust, NEA, Nobel Laureate Economist James Heckman, Pritzker Foundation and more.